sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	We strongly recommend you consult each command's help page or manual before launching them.
 	To this end, we provide links to each tool's website.

-	This can also be useful to you if you are following this course without access to a compute cluster and have to install these tools on your machine.
+	This can also be useful to you if you are following this course without access to a compute server and have to install these tools on your machine.

 ## Material